amithjkamath/astra/README.md

     │
     ├── references                              <- Data dictionaries, manuals, and all other explanatory materials.
     │
-    ├── reports                                 <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── results                                <- Generated analysis as HTML, PDF, LaTeX, etc.
     │
     ├── requirements.txt                        <- The requirements file for reproducing the analysis environment, e.g.
     │                                              generated with `pip freeze > requirements.txt`
     │
-    ├── deep-planner           <- Source code for use in this project.
+    └── astra           <- Source code for use in this project.
-    │   │
+       │
-    │   ├── data                                <- Scripts to download or generate data │   │
+       ├── data                                <- Scripts to download or generate data │
-    │   ├── model                               <- Classes to define the model architecture and losses.
+       ├── model                               <- Classes to define the model architecture and losses.
-    │   │
+       │
-    │   ├── utils                               <- Scripts utilities used during data generation or training │   │
-    │   ├── training                            <- Classes to handle network training.
+       ├── training                            <- Classes to handle network training.
-    │   │
+       │
-    │   ├── validation                          <- Classes to evaluate model performance.
+       ├── utils                               <- Scripts utilities used during data generation or training └── validation                          <- Classes to evaluate model performance.
-    │   │
-    │   └── visualization                       <- Scripts to create exploratory and results oriented visualizations